This macro runs the archiving function. Please refer to the GUI to use the archiving function – see here for further information.

 After an archiving, the archived data is removed from the plan immediately.
 Otherwise the user need to log out/log in before the data is removed.
 The normal action is to enable this flag

-When true, data that is found to be archived is removed permanently.
+When true, data that found to be archived is removed permanently (no archive is created).
 Can be used to carry out a permanent clean up of data in the plan.
-In any other cases you would set this flag to true.
+In any other cases you would set this flag to false.

 Internal representation of the date or the last arching.
 Do not use.